CodingCellist/codingcellist.github.io/content/en/post/solokey-v2-review/index.md

 they might be worried about touching something so technical).
 Anyway, let's continue on with the guide.

+### Updating the firmware (finally)

-The next step is to run `cmd.exe`, run `cargo install solo2`, and then check that the `solo2` program works correctly.
+The next step is to run `cmd.exe`, use `cargo install solo2` to install SoloKey's command line tool `solo2`, and then check that the `solo2` program works correctly.
 Fortunately, this goes without any problems!

 <TODO: Image of things working>